Admissions at Pinewoods Montessori

 We welcome children ages 18 months to 12 years.
 Priority is given to qualified applicants who are returning students, siblings of currently enrolled students, children of faculty/staff members, children of PWMS alumni, and transferring Montessori students.

-The extended-day program is for students with demonstrated aptitude and maturity for the all-day program.
-This must be the child’s third year in primary, or the child must be five years of age to be considered for extended-day.
+The kindergarten program is for students with demonstrated aptitude and maturity for the all-day program.
+This must be the child’s third year in primary, or the child must be five years of age to be considered for primary.
 For a student who is accepted into an elementary class without having a Montessori education background, a trial period of four to six weeks allows for the teachers to observe appropriate aptitude and to determine compatibility for our program.

 We do not utilize specific academic entrance requirements.
 PWMS accepts students of varying academic ability and diverse learning styles.
 We welcome all students and families.